EESI/PyFeast/README.markdown

 to enable researchers to utilize these feature selection algorthms in Python was only natural.

-At Drexel University's EESI Lab (link), we are using PyFeast to create a feature selection tool for the Department of Energy's upcoming KBase platform.
+At Drexel University's [EESI Lab](http://www.ece.drexel.edu/gailr/EESI/), we are using PyFeast to create a feature selection tool for the Department of Energy's upcoming KBase platform.